Quantum Pin Codes: Introduction

 Besides being able to protect quantum information, quantum error correcting codes must also allow for some mechanism to process the encoded information without lifting the protection.
 It is always possible to find some operations realizing a desired action on the encoded information but these operations may spread errors in the system.
-One should restrict themselves to fault-tolerant operations which do not spread errors.
-For instance, acting separately on each qubit of a code cannot spread single qubit errors to multi-qubit errors.
+Therefore we shall only consider operations to be fault-tolerant if they do not spread errors.
+For instance, if the operation acts separately on each qubit of a code it cannot spread single qubit errors to multi-qubit errors.
 This is called a transversal gate, but not any code admits such gates.
 More generally, for many codes in the CSS code family it is possible to fault-tolerantly implement Clifford operations, which are all unitary operations preserving Pauli operators under conjugation.
 Clifford operations by themselves do not form a universal gate set.
 Several techniques to obtain a universal gate set, by supplementing the non-Clifford $T$ gate to Cliffords for example, have been devised \cite{bravyi_universal_2005, bombin_gauge_2015}, among which magic state distillation is currently the most promising candidate.

 In this work we introduce a new class of CSS codes, which we call \emph{quantum pin codes}.
-These codes form a large family while at the same time have structured stabilizer generators, namely they form multi-orthogonal spaces.
+They are inspired from $D$-dimensional quantum color codes \cite{bombin_exact_2007} which are known for their transversal gates.
+Quantum pin codes form a large family while at the same time have structured stabilizer generators.
+Namely, they form $\ell$-orthogonal spaces, meaning that the common overlap between any $\ell$ stabilizer elements is even.
 This structure is necessary for codes to admit transversal phase gates and it can be leveraged to obtain codes that can be used within magic state distillation protocols.
+This structure comes from an underlying multi-ary relation with a single simple property and we show different ways of constructing such relations.
+While the whole family is too large to feature interesting transversal gates for all its members it could lead to interesting subfamilies.
+Besides one can obtain magic state distillation protocols from any relation defining a quantum pin code by using puncturing techniques.
+Moreover, using a slightly different code definition, one can obtain a quantum code with transversal $T$ gates realizing a logical circuit of $CCZ$ gates.
 Moreover the construction of pin codes differs substantially from previous approaches making it an interesting space to explore further.